DRef Manual

 fn

-s by combining each interned symbol withlocative-type
+s by combining each interned symbol as names withlocative-type

 and nolocative-args